 Click the images below to go to the download page:

 There are 7 additional posters that provide more Low Stress Handling® tips, including proper greeting techniques, safe child pet interaction, dog play etiquette, and how to be a nice vet.
 All these posters are excellent references that can be posted on a wall or given to clients.
-You can find all the pdf downloads here, and all of our posters are available here at a far more affordable price than self-printing.
+You can find all the pdf downloads here to download for free or a donation

 Start your journey with the book – In her ground-breaking book, Low Stress Handling: Restraint and Behavior Modification of Dogs and Cats (Cattledog Publishing, 2009), Dr Sophia Yin refined developing techniques of less stressful handling for animal care professionals.
 This book has clear, color photos of how to improve the practice environment, accurately countercondition and desensitize patients to care, and use low stress safety tools such as muzzles and head halters.
 The companion DVD is not handouts or forms – it is video of all the photo sessions in the book.
 The DVD brings the book to life, and you can use the short chapters for staff training sessions.
 You can purchase the book here.

 Dr Yin also offered her many lectures as DVDs and online courses.
 The Creating the Pet Friendly Hospital, Towel Wrap Techniques for Handling Cats with Skill and Ease, and the Handling, Moving and Restraining of Dogs series are excellent additions to your library.
 Buy the DVDs here or take the content as an online course at the Low Stress Handling® University.